makwaijun/personalwebpagev2/content/blog/post13.md

 ##### Chapter 2: The Tragedy of Real Economic Value, and the Rise of the Nonsense Economy

 - Mazlowe described a framework of human needs.
 There are things that are tangible and essential, just as there are things that are intangible and non-essential (self-fulfilment/ transcendence).

-- As posited above, differentiation and competitiveness is increasingly dictated by by form rather than function

 - As marketing becomes the key differentiator in a world where material functionality is commoditised, there is a real risk of mass bullshit (I am yet to read a [seminal piece](https://www.goodreads.com/book/show/34466958-bullshit-jobs) on this).